Today's Articles

 As a soloist since 2007, she has been described as having matured into a more contemporary and sophisticated dancer.
 While aspiring to be a principal dancer, Copeland has numerous goals as a dancer in terms of leading roles.
 She aspires to perform lead roles in Giselle, Nikiya, and Gamzatti in La Bayadère, Juliet in Romeo and Juliet, and Odette/Odile in Swan Lake.

-In 2011, she was featured in the Season 1 episode of the Hulu web series A Day in the Life.
-And she unveiled a line of dancewear that she designed.
+In 2011, she was featured in the Season 1 episode of the Hulu web series A Day in the Life and unveiled a line of dancewear that she designed.
 In 2012, The Council of Urban Professionals, the Council’s Breakthrough Leadership Award winner at its 5th Anniversary Leadership Gala, recognized her.
 By late 2012, she sought publication of two books: a memoir and an illustrated youth book.
 Around this time, Copeland began achieving solo roles in full-length ballets rather than contemporary works.

 Copeland starred in The Firebird, with choreography by Alexei Ratmansky, at the Segerstrom Center for the Arts in Costa Mesa, California.
 As one of the years, the Los Angeles Times, Laura Bleiberg hailed the performance best dance performances.
 The Firebird was again performed at the Metropolitan Opera House in June 2012.
 Within one week of her first and only performance in the role at the Metropolitan Opera, Copeland withdrew from the entire ABT season at the Met due to six stress fractures in her tibia.

-She was sidelined for seven months after her October 10 surgery.
+After her October 10 surgery, she was sidelined for seven months.
 In 2013, she began working on two books: a memoir under the Simon & Schuster Touchstone Books label and a picture book for the G. P. Putnam's Sons for Young Readers label.
 In September 2013, Copeland became a spokesperson for Project Plié, a national initiative to broaden the leadership pipeline within ballet.
-Copeland was interviewed in the November 2013 Vogue Italia.
+She was interviewed in November 2013 by Vogue Italia.

 Later in the year, she performed the Odette/Odile double role in Swan Lake in September 2014 when the company toured Brisbane, Australia.
 She would later perform Odette/Odile in New York City and her first Romeo and Juliet.
 She was a Dance Magazine Awards 2014 honoree.
 Copeland was selected for the 2015 Time 100.
 As a result, she appeared on the cover of Time, making her the first dancer to appear on the cover since Bill T. Jones made the cover in 1994.